f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 All in-band networking including Link Aggregation Groups (LAGs) are configured in the F5OS layer.
 The admin will configure interfaces and/or LAGs and they will assign VLANs to those physical interfaces or LAGs.
 Tenants will then inherit the VLANs that are assigned to them when they are created.
 It is recommended to spread LAG members across internal rSeries pipelines for added redundancy and optimal performance.

-Configuring LAGs from the WebUI
+Configuring LAGs from the webUI
 -----------------------------

-Link Aggregation Groups (LAGs) can be configured in the F5OS WebUI via the **Network Settings > LAGs** page:
+Link Aggregation Groups (LAGs) can be configured in the F5OS webUI via the **Network Settings > LAGs** page:

 .. image:: images/initial_setup_of_rseries_network_layer/image14.png
   :align: center